 Autophagy is a process by which your body breaks down old cells and organelles and rebuilds them as needed through natural cell death (1).

 The effects of autophagy have been studied extensively in cancer patients during chemotherapy treatment (15).
 It seems that autophagy can be either pro- or anti-tumor, and that it can potentiate the cytotoxicity of chemotherapy drugs but has also been linked to drug resistance.
 Like with many interactions and processes that we don’t yet fully understand, much more research is needed.

 The potential benefits of autophagy are not restricted to cancer patients; some healthy people are drawn to the idea of self-renewal, thinking that it may help prevent aging and disease.
 It’s mostly theory at this point, but autophagy and its relationship to fasting is an intriguing area for future research.

 Regulate Insulin Levels

 High sugar diets are notorious for their ability to raise blood sugar rapidly in some people, especially type 2 diabetics.
 This change in blood sugar levels is often followed by an insulin spike.
 Healthy individuals can also experience this, especially if they are dehydrated after just eating a meal or snack that contains simple carbohydrates like sugars and white flour products.

-Your liver needs a break now and then too, and doing a 7-day water fast could help you with that task.
-Some studies show fasting can be an effective way of helping your liver rejuvenate (7).
+Your liver needs a break now and then too, and doing a 7-day water fast might help you with that task.
+Some studies in animals show that intermittent fasting can be an effective way of helping your liver rejuvenate (7).
 The research on this subject is still in its infancy stages, so there isn’t much more known about it just yet.